Anorexia & Hyperactivity EXPLAINED (Adapted to Flee Famine Hypothesis PART 5)

 It’s almost as if the the increase in opportunities to eat is registered as a sign that resources are plentiful.
 Again, beautifully illustrates why it’s SO important to eat consistently throughout the day in recovery!

 And that’s a wrap for part 5 in my Adapted to Flee Famine series, explaining the biological reason for hyperactivity in Anorexia!
 If you made it to the end of this post, please consider sharing it with whoever you think can learn from it.
-Of course, if you want to dive even deeper and receive 1:1 individualized guidance to breaking your exercise addiction and fully recovering from Anorexia, be sure to schedule a FREE strategy session with me!
+Of course, if you want to dive even deeper and receive 1-1 individualized guidance to breaking your exercise addiction and fully recovering from Anorexia, be sure to schedule a consultation call here!
 In the next post, I’ll be explaining the third core symptom of Anorexia.
-Subscribe to my newsletter to get it delivered straight to your inbox!